Back to top

 • Cobb Fire is dedicated to the needs of the community.

-• Many of our citizens are unaware of the vast amount of services that are available to them, and as a result often resort to dialing 911.
+• Many of our citizens are unaware of the vast number of services that are available to them and, as a result, often resort to dialing 911.

-• The CARES team is a specialized unit that seeks to offer people an alternative to relying on emergency services when there are frequently more appropriate resources available to them.
+• The CARES team is a specialized unit that seeks to offer people an alternative to relying on emergency services when frequently more appropriate resources are available.

-• Our referrals come from the fire crews that recognize issues while in the performance of their normal duties.
+• Our referrals come from fire crews who recognize issues while performing their regular duties.

 Emergency Medical Procedures

 If you feel you may be suffering from a heart attack, call 911 immediately.
-Cobb County Fire and Emergency Services has thoroughly trained Paramedics and Emergency Medical Technicians ready to assist you.
+Cobb County Fire and Emergency Services has thoroughly trained paramedics and emergency medical technicians who are ready to assist you.

 How to recognize a heart attack: